-a) Would the project: Expose people or structures to potential substantial adverse effects, including the risk of loss, Significance Determination from the 2018 Final SEIS/EIR Significance Determination for the Revised Project in the project require major revisions to the 2018 Final SEIS/EIR because of new or changed circumstances involving new significant impacts or substantially more severe impacts than those analyzed in Has new information become available, resulting in previously undisclosed significant injury, or death involving: i.
+Do changes in the project require major revisions to the 2018 Final Do changes in the project require major revisions to the 2018 Final SEIS/EIR because of new or Has new information become available, resulting in previously undisclosed Wayld the province Significance Determination from the 2018 Final for the Revised SEIS/EIR because of new significant impacts or changes in the severity of previously identified significant changed circumstances involving new significant impacts or substantially more severe impacts than those analyzed in the 2018 Final significant impacts, a change in the severity of significant impacts, or a change in the feasibility of mitigation a) Would the project: Expose people or structures to potential substantial adverse effects, including the risk of loss, injury, or death involving: SEIS/EIR Project impacts?
+SEIS/EIR? measures? i.
 Rupture of a known earthquake fault, as delineated on the most recent Alquist-Priolo Earthquake Fault Zoning Map issued by the State Geologist for the area or based on other substantial evidence of a known fault?
 Refer to Division of Mines and Geology Special Publication 42.
 NI No No No ii.
 Strong seismic ground shaking?
 LTS LTS No No No iii.
 Seismic-related ground failure, including liquefaction?
 LTS LTS No No No iv.Landslides?
 NI NI No No No b) Result in substantial soil erosion or the loss of topsoil?
-LTS LTS No No No c) Be located on a geologicunit or soil that is unstable, or that would become unstable as a result of the project, and potentially result in on- or off-site landslide, lateral spreading, subsidence, liquefaction or collapse?
+LTS LTS No No No c) Be located on a geologic unit or soil that is unstable, or that would become unstable as a result of the project, and potentially result in on- or off-site landslide, lateral spreading, subsidence, liquefaction or collapse?
 LTS-M LTS-M No No No d) Be located on expansive soil, as defined in Table 18-1-B of the Uniform Building Code (1994), creating substantial risks to life or property?
 LTS LTS No No No

-Do changes Do changes in

-in the the project Has new
+in the project require Do changes in the project require major revisions to Has new information become

-project require major information

-require revisions to become

-major the 2018 Final available,

-revisions to SEIS/EIR resulting in
+major revisions to the 2018 Final SEIS/EIR available, resulting in

 the 2018 because of previously

 Final new or undisclosed

 SEIS/EIR changed significant

-circumstances
+because of circumstances impacts, a

-involving new
+new involving new change in

-significant the severity
+significant significant the severity

 impacts or impacts or of

-changes in significant
+changes in substantially significant

 the severity impacts, or

-Significance of a change in
+Significance Significance of impacts than a change in

 Determination previously those the

-from the forthe identified feasibility of
+from the for the identified analyzed in feasibility of

-2018 Final Revised the 2018 Final mitigation
+2018 Final Revised significant the 2018 Final mitigation

 Would the project: SEIS/EIR Project impacts?
 SEIS/EIR? measures?

 e) Have soils incapable of NI NI No No No

 adequately supporting the use of

 septic tanks or alternative

 wastewater disposal systems

 where sewers are not available

 for the disposal of waste water?

-1